dario-piotrowicz/ngx-console-life-hooks/lib/README.md

 class decorator that you can use to automatically log in the console a component's lifecycle hooks.
 \
 \
-All you need to do is to install the library (as a dev dependency since you in theory this decorator should only be useful for debugging purposes) and add the decorator to the components you're interested in.
+All you need to do is to install the library (as a dev dependency since in theory the decorator should be used just for debugging purposes) and add the decorator to the components you're interested in.

 \
 &NewLine;